 Collectors: James E. Moresby White

 James E. Moresby White (1925–2007) was an avid amateur mineralogist with a genuine passion for collecting.
-He specialized in English minerals, particularly fluorite, calcite and hematite as well as gem mineral crystals including topaz, beryl (varieties: aquamarine, morganite, emerald, and heliodor) and quartz (varieties: rock crystal, amethyst, smoky, citrine, and rose).
+He specialized in English minerals, particularly fluorite, calcite, and hematite as well as gem mineral crystals including topaz, beryl (varieties: aquamarine, morganite, emerald, and heliodor), and quartz (varieties: rock crystal, amethyst, smoky, citrine, and rose).

 Mr. White began collecting minerals in the late 1930s, through both acquisition and field collection.
-He generously donated approximately 3,500 rocks, minerals and gems to Carnegie Museum of Natural History for exhibit, reference, research and educational purposes.
+He generously donated approximately 3,500 rocks, minerals, and gems to Carnegie Museum of Natural History for exhibit, reference, research, and educational purposes.

 Naturally "healed" crystal of aquamarine from Pakistan

-Photo: Debra Wilson
+Photo of crystal: Debra Wilson